subaquatic-pierre/divesandybeach-flask/README.md

 #### User Model
 Model used to store user data.
 A back reference is created to reference all posts by that user
 - UserMixin is imported from flask_login to extend use with login_manager.
-- Methods definied with user class to allow password reset functionality
+- Methods defined with user class to allow password reset functionality
-    - Serializer is imported from itsdangerous to serilaize a token to user email
+    - Serializer is imported from itsdangerous to serialize a token to user email

 #### Post Model
 Model for posts